 - Improve health and well-being: Proximity to greenspace is generally associated with increased levels of physical activity, with associated benefits for both physical and mental health.
-People and Nature survey data show that 49% of people who had visited natural spaces during the period April 2020 to March 2021 had spent that time in areas of urban greenspace such as a park.
-Increased physical activity arising from better access to high quality greenspace has the potential to save £2.1 billion a year in health costs in England.
-A green social prescribing fund of nearly £6 million was recently announced by government to pilot measures that will increase levels of active engagement with and within the natural environment, in order to improve health outcomes and reduce health and social care costs. - Improve the community's experience of natural and historic places: Integrating access to green spaces and historic places into the everyday lives of communities can help to develop a connection with the local area, increase community participation and reduce anti-social behaviour. - Enhance the natural and historic environment: This can include creating and enhancing biodiversity, connecting wildlife corridors and networks, protecting and enhancing landscape character, and improving the quality of our rivers and streams as well as conserving and enhancing heritage assets such as historic landscapes and archaeology, and improving the setting of historic buildings and monuments. - Facilitate climate change adaptation and mitigation: To maximise the capacity of our natural environment, towns and cities to cope with climate change, we need to establish an ecological network that is as robust and resilient as possible to current conditions, and that can help to mitigate the impacts of extreme weather events, for example through shading, cooling and storm water storage.
-Green and blue infrastructure can help to cool urban environments and remove air pollution particulates, in addition to sequestering carbon when managed appropriately. - Provide flood alleviation and water management: GI can play a key role in sustainable drainage solutions, drought mitigation, and in flood and water stress reduction.
-GI can provide opportunities for attenuation or infiltration that can help to recharge aquifers as well as to maintain levels in watercourses or other blue infrastructure features.
-GI can influence water quality through limiting diffuse pollution and controlling water levels in watercourses. - Offer a cost-effective alternative to investing in traditional (or grey) infrastructure: GI can provide alternative solutions to providing drainage, managing blue infrastructure, promoting non-vehicular transport and contributing to sources of renewable energy. - Create a safer public realm: Green Infrastructure features can be designed and placed to provide separation and distance between pedestrians, cyclists and the highway.
-This can make streets safer and encourage walking and cycling as a means of sustainable transport.
-Research has shown that the use of street trees is effective as a traffic calming measure.
+Doing 30 minutes of moderate exercise on at least five days a week helps to prevent and manage over 20 chronic health conditions15yet 1 in 4 of us do fewer than 30 minutes of physical activity a week16.
+People and Nature survey data show that 49% of people who had visited natural spaces during the period April 2020 to March 2021 had spent that time in areas of urban greenspace such as a park17.
+Increased physical activity arising from better access to high-quality greenspace has the potential to save £2.1 billion a year in health costs in England18. - Improve the community's experience of natural and historic places: Integrating access to green spaces and historic places into the everyday lives of communities can help to develop a connection with the local area, increase community participation and reduce anti-social behaviour.
+Access points and routes should be designed to promote inclusivity for multiple user groups. - Enhance the natural and historic environment: This can include creating and enhancing biodiversity, connecting wildlife corridors and networks, protecting and enhancing landscape character, and improving the quality of our rivers and streams as well as conserving and enhancing heritage assets such as historic landscapes and archaeology, and improving the setting of historic buildings and monuments. - Facilitate climate change adaptation and mitigation: To maximise the capacity of our natural environment, towns and cities to cope with climate change, we need to establish an ecological network that is as robust and resilient as possible to current and predicted future conditions, and that can help to mitigate the impacts of extreme weather events, for example through shading, cooling and storm water storage.
+Green and blue infrastructure can help to cool urban environments and remove air pollution particulates, in addition to capturing and sequestering carbon when managed appropriately19. - Provide flood alleviation and water management: GI can play a key role in sustainable drainage solutions, drought mitigation, and in flood and water stress reduction.
+GI can provide opportunities for attenuation or infiltration that can help to recharge aquifers as well as maintaining levels in watercourses or other blue infrastructure features.
+GI can influence water quality through limiting diffuse pollution and controlling water levels in watercourses. - Offer a cost-effective alternative to investing in traditional (or grey) infrastructure: GI can provide alternative solutions to providing drainage, managing blue infrastructure, promoting non-vehicular transport and contributing to sources of renewable energy. - Create a safer public realm: Green Infrastructure features can be designed and placed to provide separation and distance between the highway and pedestrians, cyclists, horse riders and other vulnerable road users.
+This can make streets safer and encourage walking and cycling in particular as a means of sustainable transport.
+Research has shown that the use of street trees is effective as a traffic-calming measure20.
 Trees, hedgerows and other vegetation can also mitigate the negative impacts of fine particulate air pollution within urban areas.